8cH9azbsFifZ/hangboard/README.md

 The class documentation of the backend services can be found here: https://8ch9azbsfifz.github.io/hangboard/backend-doc/index.html.

-## Software Used
-- Flutter for the frontends
-- Python backends
-- MQTT for Communication
-- JSON for Board configuration and finger grip positions
-- SVG Layers for hold configuration (will be converted to PNG in a cache, as flutter has no native SVG support)
-- REST api for image and sound sources

 ### Software documentation
-- For manual documentation (manual creation): install `brew install asciidoctor` and create the PDF `cd doc; asciidoctor-pdf Manual.adoc`
-- Documentation of the backend software can be created using `doxygen` (cf. Doxyfile). `brew install doxygen`.
 - The documentation is automatically generated using a commit hook on github and published on gh-pages.

 #### API (MQTT)
 The documentation of the backend API can be found here: https://8ch9azbsfifz.github.io/hangboard/api/index.html .

 - AsyncAPI for documentation of the API
-- For manual generation install ```npm install -g @asyncapi/generator ``` and run ```cd backend ; ag asyncapi.yaml @asyncapi/html-template -o ./docs```
-- If you want to run MQTT locally on the raspi run `sudo apt-get -y install mosquitto`

 # Hardware Design